jbush001/NyuziProcessor/tests/compiler/README.md

     ./runtest.sh *.c

 * Running the script with no arguments will run all programs in the directory.
+* Filenames that begin with _ are skipped (used for known failing cases)
 * If you set the environment variable USE_VERILATOR, it will use the hardware model instead of the functional simulator.
 If a filename has "noverilator" in it somewhere, it won't be run in verilator